elixir-circuits/circuits_quickstart/README.md

 ## Breadboard

-At this point, we have Nerves running on a supported device, but there's no way to manipulate and LEDs because we currently have none connected.
+At this point, we have Nerves running on a supported device, but there's no way to manipulate any LEDs because we currently have none connected.
 To connect an LED, we'll use a breadboard.
 If you're not sure or have never used a breadboard, SparkFun has a detailed [introduction](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all)